savss624/Calendar-Integration/README.md

 need to implement mechanism to get access_token from given code
     2. Once got the access_token get list of events in users calendar

+Note: Please Open the Link in a new tab in order to test it :)